 Sometimes, the truck operator may drive negligently due to intoxication or fatigue.
 Long hours and strict deadlines often cause drivers to go without sleep or take controlled substances to stay awake.
 Tired or inebriated drivers that cause accidents may be found negligent in a truck accident case.

 Trucking consortiums hire aggressive litigators to avoid having to pay out damages.
-In many cases, a Mesa truck accident attorney may be able to help fight on a plaintiff’s behalf and help recover adequate compensation for their injuries.
+In many cases, a Mesa truck accident lawyer may be able to help fight on a plaintiff’s behalf and help recover adequate compensation for their injuries.

 The physical and emotional toll of a truck crash can last a lifetime.
 Unfortunately, injured motorists do not have much time to file a claim against a negligent trucker.